As soon as Niko woke, she knew that something was desperately awry. The room was silent.

 That wasn't her main concern with the prospect of child-bearing, though, not really.
 She was dreading, for reasons she couldn't quite articulate, finding a mate to impregnate her.
 Whenever she tried to think about it, she felt warm and clammy in a way that was strange, but not quite unpleasant.
 Mostly, she tried not to think about it.

 Still, Niko wondered if there was something more to child-bearing than she understood.
-In school, she had learned that it was common practice in Earth culture for children to have what the teacher called "emotional bonds" with the women who gave birth to them, as well as the men who provided the sperm.
+Over the years, she had overheard rumors that it was common practice in Earth culture for children to have "emotional bonds" with the women who gave birth to them, as well as the men who provided the sperm.
 And those women and men had "emotional bonds" with each other, too.
 Niko wasn't quite sure what it would feel like to have an "emotional bond," but she often found herself scanning the faces of the adults in the dining area, wondering which of those people she would be bound to, had she lived on Earth.
 Her studies of genetics had told her that offspring share many physical traits with their parents, and so she involuntarily experienced an odd, slightly unpleasant sensation in her stomach whenever she caught sight of women who, like Niko, were dark-eyed, dark-haired, and of a small stature.

 A burgeoning throb in her temple reminded her how much she disliked letting her brain stray into such confusing territory.
 She felt very ill.

 An indeterminable amount of time passed while Niko lay on her cot trying to work up the energy to press the COM button again and ask for some medicine.
 Finally, she heard a noise outside her door and looked at it expectantly.
 But the door remained shut.